securesocketfunneling/ssf/BUILD_UNIX.md

 Building SSF
 ------------

-Building SSF requires CMake and a working C++ compiler.
+Building SSF requires CMake and a C++ compiler.

 On Debian/Ubuntu, these can be obtained using apt: